mikesparr/typescript-postgres-auth-example/README.md

  4. Make note of generated files and change to your preferences
     * IMPORTANT: when deploying app, don't use the `.env` file, simply set vars in your CI provider or container manager
  5. `docker-compose up` (may need to edit the paths or permissions on your computer)
+    * This will spin up Postgres, PGAdmin, Elasticsearch, Kibana, and Redis
-    * IMPORTANT: run `./setup_es.sh` to create index mapping templates for Elasticsearch after startup This will spin up Postgres, PGAdmin, and Redis
+    * IMPORTANT: run `./setup_es.sh` to create index mapping templates for Elasticsearch after startup
  6. Start up app in developer mode to create database tables, then stop
     * `npm run dev`
     * `CTRL + C`